dotlang/language/doc/RFE.md

 This will be translated to this function call: `create_from_literal(["A", "B", "C"], [1,2,3])` and if there is only one such function it will be called without a problem.
 If there are multiple such functions with same input type, the output type will be important.
 So it must be specified in the literal definition either by casting or by assigning a type to lvalue or type should be inferred from the context.

 ? - If we add support for varargs functions, we can easily support array and map out of core.
+`[1,2,3]` will be converted to: `create` function call with varargs.
+`let create[T] : func(items:VarArg[T])`
+You can call core functions to get ith element from var arg. core also has a memory allocation function to allocate and initialize memory of size X with given vararg.

 ! - Maybe we can use a set of rules or regex to convert code to LLVM IR.